Code-Institute-Submissions/sammanomar-project2/README.md

 Jigsaw validator
 ![](/assets/screenshots/csstest1.png)

+JS
+No vital errors were returned when testing the cod at JSHint website

 Lighthouse testing
 Lighthouse testing score
 ![](/assets/screenshots/lighthouse.png)

-# 21. Unfixed Bugs
+# 18. Unfixed Bugs

 All known bugs in this section has been moved to the section Testing with solution when they have been solved.
-Last known bug solved on 2022-03-16.
+Last known bug solved on 2022-04-04.
 No more testing will be conducted now and the project will be submitted.

 Back to top

-# 22. Development and Deployment
+# 19. Development and Deployment

 The development environment used for this project was GitPod and Codeanywhere.
 To track the development stage and handle version control regular commits and pushes to GitHub has been conducted.
 The GitPod/Codeanywhere environment was created using a template provided by Code Institute.